 Although the jury is still out in the soda tax debate, sugary drink consumption does appear to be dropping in cities that have imposed the tax.
 It’s too early to tell whether this measure will be effective in the long term, but soda sales did drop by about 12% in the first year of Mexico City’s tax.

-Future of the soda tax in Australia and Beyond
+Future of the soft drink tax in Australia and Beyond

 The soda tax New York City mayor Michael Bloomberg proposed in 2010 was voted down, but a recent push based on its success in other cities has rejuvenated the debate, and it’s likely to come to another vote in the near future.
 Australia is also considering a soft drink tax.
 According to a study by the Obesity Policy Coalition and the University of Queensland’s School of Public Health, a tax on sugary drinks could save over 1600 lives and raise $400 million per year.